wilsonmar/wilsonmar.github.io/_posts/2018-09-05-salesforce-exhibitors.md

 ## Questions of exhibitors

 Asked of each <strong>ISV (software vendor)</strong>:

-1. How does you organization add additional value?
+1. How does you organization add value?
+What "pain points" do you address?
 2. What differentiates what you provide?
 3. How does it work?
 What is the tech under the hood?
 4. How can people get trained on your technology?